 The existing restroom is in poor condition and should be removed.
 There is no need to build a new restroom considering the short amount of time the average visitor spends at the park.
-If County Road 490 is successfully relocated, the picnic pavilion should be shifted to the south to make room for the garden (see below).
+If County Road 490 is successfully relocated, the picnic pavilion should be shifted to the south to make space for the garden (see below) or other interpretations of the site's lesser-known history.
 An interpretive pavilion would be placed between the ruins and the garden, and an ADA accessible walkway would connect all interpretive sites with relocated picnic pavilion.